 Science History Institute Mourns Loss of Heritage Council Member Bernard Bigot

-The Science History Institute is saddened by the loss of Bernard Bigot, a longtime member of our Heritage Council, a select group that provides support and collaboration between the Institute and numerous affiliated organizations around the world.
+The Science History Institute is saddened by the loss of Bernard Bigot, a longtime member of our Heritage Council (now Affiliates Council), a select group that provides support and collaboration between the Institute and numerous affiliated organizations around the world.
 The well-respected French scientist, physical chemist, and civil servant died suddenly on May 14, 2022, at the age of 72.

 Bigot served for more than 15 years as president of the Fondation de la Maison de la Chimie, the cosponsor of the Institute’s Franklin-Lavoisier Prize, an international award he is credited with creating.
 The prestigious prize recognizes meritorious efforts in the preservation or promotion of the entwined scientific heritage of France and the United States.